 - You can oil the surface of your cookware to prevent direct exposure to a humid atmosphere in the kitchen.
 This will help avoid rusting.
 You rub a light cooking vegetable oil layer or a seasoning spray to keep your cookware surface protected.
 You then wipe the cookware again with a paper towel to keep free from all oil residues.

 How to remove the black residue

-You should ensure that all the nooks and crannies of your pan are well oiled to prevent accumulation of black residues that will elude the taste and aroma of your food.
-This will keep food free from sticking on the surface.
-You have to season the cast iron pans and skillets by smearing oil on their surfaces and then heating over the oven.
+You should ensure that all the nooks and crannies of your pan are well oiled to prevent the accumulation of black residues that will elude the taste and aroma of your food.
+This will keep the food free from sticking to the surface.
+You have to season the cast iron pans and skillets by smearing oil on their surfaces and then heating in the oven.
 This will make the oil bond to the surface of cast iron cookware through polymerization.

 It will protect the surface and prevent foods from sticking onto it and in turn leave fewer black residues forming on your cookware.
 You should at all times avoid cooking subsequent meals with food stuck on the surface of your skillets.
 The residues formed after every meal will get charred and eventually form an embarrassing thick black residue on your cookware.
 There are several ways in which you can remove this black residue from your skillet.

 The most popular method is the one that uses salt and soap.
 It does not damage the polymerized layer made from seasoning.
 Salt does a great deal in breaking down the oily black residue with ease.